“Blessed is the man who makes the Lord his trust, who does not turn to the proud, to those who go astray after a lie!” Psalms 40:4

 It is not a “once and done” training run.

 We have to be intentional every day about calling to mind all that He has said as true of Himself and of life in His Kingdom.

-Before we take one step into the day, we need to train ourselves in belief: He is always working in our circumstances.
+Before we take one step into the day, we need to train ourselves in belief: He is always present and working in our circumstances.

-Then, when it counts the most, our souls will follow our well-practiced patterns of trust, obedience and power.
+Then, when it counts the most, and the clock is ticking down the count of today’s challenge, as the race begins our souls will follow our well-practiced patterns of trust, obedience and power.